 If the Use dates checkbox is not selected, then the date selection option becomes inactive.
 In this case it is allowed to filter between items with Modification date is younger than/Modification date is older than a certain number of days/month/years.
 Enter the value into the From, To checkboxes next to the Days/Months/Years radio button (screenshot A).
-It is also allowed to filter out items which belong to a certain period of time, e.g. items that are 1-3 months old (screenshot B).
+It is also allowed to filter out items that belong to a certain period of time, e.g. items that are 1-3 months old (screenshot B).
 This age filtering type should be used if you would like to archive items, which are older/younger than a certain number of days/months/years (e.g. items older than 1 year).
-If the Age filter has been set click OK.
+If the Age filter has been set, click OK.

 Screenshot A Screenshot B

 - Size filter: This filter can be very useful because it enables to find the biggest files to archive and save space.
-For filtering files according to this criteria activate Size filter button by checking the checkbox next to it, then click on the active button.
+For filtering files according to this criteria, activate Size filter button by checking the checkbox next to it, then click on the active button.

 In the Size filter dialog choose from the filtering types (Bigger than, Smaller than, or Between values), enter the size in kilobytes, megabytes or gigabytes and click OK.